Contravention Code 31

 The Highway Code clearly states that you must not enter a Yellow Box Junction unless your exit is clear or if you are turning right but need to wait in the box because of oncoming, moving traffic.

-Yellow box junctions are being enforced by camera by some of the London boroughs and transport for London and more local authorities nationwide have been enforcing from April 2008.
+Yellow box junctions are being enforced by camera by some of the London boroughs and transport for London as well as more local authorities nationwide.

-Many motorists are not aware that you can be fined for turning left at a junction where there is a yellow box if there is traffic in the road you are turning into and you are unable to clear the box.
+Many motorists are not aware that you can be fined for entering a box junction if you are turning left at a junction where there is a yellow box if there is traffic in the road you are turning into and you are unable to clear the box.
 Transport for London are enforcing this.

 Above: Here is a yellow box junction outside Marylebone Station in central London.
 As you can see it is not located at a junction at all.
 Also there are double yellow lines around it so it is not correctly marked and therefore unenforceable.